-1. Explore the History of Lloret de Mar
+1. Explore The History Of Lloret De Mar

-2. Wander Through the Streets – and Look at the Buildings
+2. Wander Through The Streets – And Look At The Buildings

 If you thought that Lloret’s architecture consisted entirely of modern hotels and shops, then think again.
 You need only step a couple of streets back from the beach to find yourself in the old town, with its old houses and secluded alleyways.
 And the beach itself is flanked at one end by the medieval Sant Joan Castle and at the other by the 20th century D’en Plaja Castle.

 But there are many more spectacular buildings to see.
 The town council has linked these together to create the Lloret Open Museum, which includes the museums and several historical and modernist buildings.
-(Read more about the buildings of Lloret de Mar here
+(Read more about the buildings of Lloret de Mar.)

 3. Take Your Walking Boots

 You may not have associated Lloret de Mar with hiking, but it is set in some of Spain’s most beautiful countryside and is well equipped with miles of hiking trails.
 The coastal footpath is popular for short walks, or if you are feeling energetic you can walk the full 9.4 km from Santa Cristina Beach to Canyelles Beach.

-4. Get Close to Nature
+4. Get Close To Nature In Lloret De Mar

 Following the hiking paths is a great way of getting close to nature.
 The forests of the inland trails are full of butterflies and wild flowers, and the coastal path takes you along the wild shoreline where you can watch the waves crashing onto the rocks.
 And if you want to get a better look at the underwater world there are lots of opportunities for scuba diving.

-But one of the best places to appreciate nature is the Santa Clotilde Gardens, set on a cliff top near Fenals Beach.
-Spend a morning here, wandering through the terraces, enjoying the plants and marvelling at the panoramic views.
+One of the best places to appreciate nature is the Santa Clotilde Gardens, set on a cliff top near Fenals Beach.
+Spend a morning here, wandering through the terraces, enjoying the plants and marvelling at the panoramic views.Booking.com

 5. Eat Traditional Local Food

-6. Take a Day Trip
+6. Take A Day Trip

 The Costa Brava region is full of interesting towns, villages and countryside that you can explore from Lloret de Mar.
 Boats run along the coast to Blanes (with its Botanical Gardens) and Tossa de Mar (where you can walk through the impressive fortifications), and to several small beaches in between.
 Or you can take the bus to Barcelona, the bustling regional capital, or to the medieval city of Girona.
 And there are lots of organised excursions to places further afield such as the mountain monastery of Montserrat.